 We can no longer turn a blind eye to the environmental and social impact of keeping up with fast fashion trends.
 Instead, B Corps are finding new and inventive ways every day to meet fashion’s waste problem head-on and seize every opportunity to do things better, developing innovative solutions designed to address seemingly insurmountable global challenges.

 Since the movement’s inception, there has been a veritable spool of fashion brands in the B Corp ranks, creating change from the inside out.
-However, alongside the finance industry, the rise in fashion brands seeking certification has grown exponentially since the beginning of the pandemic.
+However, alongside the finance industry, the rise in fashion brands seeking certification has grown significantly since the beginning of the pandemic.

 According to The Glossary: when you’re trying to spot truly sustainable brands, there’s one label you need to look out for, and that’s B Corp Certification.
 And while it’s tempting to see becoming a B Corp as trendy or that sustainability is fashionable right now — make no mistake, doing everything we can, in every industry we can, to tackle climate change and human slavery, is serious business.
 And it’s heartening to see the vast number of B Corp fashion brands who are now incorporating more sustainable and ethical practices into their operations.
 Because — even if it’s cheap for you — it always costs someone (or something).